Amazon Rewards Visa Signature Card

 - Excellent Rewards on Amazon and Whole Foods Purchases.
 This card earns 3% cash back on all Amazon.com and Whole Foods Market purchases.
 That’s an excellent top earning rate.
 And, because you can buy pretty much anything from Amazon, it’s theoretically possible to earn 3% cash back on the bulk of your card spending.

 - No Introductory Promotions.
-The Amazon.com Rewards Visa Signature Card doesn’t offer a 0% introductory APR promotion for purchases or balance transfers.
-That’s a big drawback relative to many competing cash back cards.
+The Amazon Rewards Visa Signature Card doesn’t offer a 0% introductory APR promotion for purchases or balance transfers.
+That’s a big drawback relative to many competing cash-back cards.
 For example, Citi Double Cash has an 18-month 0% APR promotion on balance transfers.

 - Few Fringe Benefits.
-This card’s main attraction is the fairly generous cash back program.
-It has virtually no additional benefits, aside from the decent, but not spectacular, sign-up bonus.
-If you’re looking for a credit card with attractive perks such as complimentary rental car insurance and baggage protection for travelers, look to competing cards such as Chase Sapphire Preferred.
+This card’s main attraction is its fairly generous cash-back program.
+It has virtually no additional benefits other than the standard slate of Visa Signature perks.
+If you’re looking for a credit card with attractive perks, such as complimentary rental car insurance and baggage protection for travelers, look to competing cards such as Chase Sapphire Preferred.

 - Has a Foreign Transaction Fee.
 This card has a 3% foreign transaction fee.
 That’s a big drawback for cardholders who frequently travel abroad, perhaps on road trips to Mexico or Canada or international vacations farther away.

-However, the Amazon.com Rewards Visa Signature Card’s purpose is straightforward: to reward frequent Amazon.com shoppers who also eat out and drive often, and who like credit card rewards programs that make redeeming rewards as easy as possible.
+However, the Amazon Rewards Visa Signature Card’s purpose is straightforward: to reward frequent Amazon.com and Whole Foods shoppers who also eat out and drive often, and who like credit card rewards programs that make redeeming rewards as easy as possible.
 If that sounds like you, give this card a closer look.

 Is the Amazon Rewards Visa Signature Card right for you?
 Why or why not?